Is the check engine light on your Porsche staying on or flashing?

 Troubleshooting Porsche PSM Failure

-In this guide, we take a look at common problems that cause Porsche PSM failure and how to reset Porsche PSM light yourself.
+In this guide, we look at common problems that cause Porsche PSM failure and how to reset Porsche PSM light yourself.
 PSM stands for Porsche Stability Management.

-If the PSM light came on after you replace the battery, drive your Porsche for ten minutes, and the PSM light should reset.
+If the PSM light came on after replacing the battery, drive your Porsche for ten minutes, and the PSM light should reset.

 What you may notice when Porsche PSM fails:

 - PSM failure warning message on dashboard